TheMarlboroMan/dfw-jumpstart/README.md

+#TODO:
+	- Add examples of sound.
+		- With footsteps.
+	- Add examples of music.
+	- Add example of menu.
+	- Add example of localisation.

 #Basic framework.

 The idea here is to have a very basic application so things can run with little copy and paste.
 It will also include a few features I tend to forget about.

 There are two controllers here: a very simple console with four commands or so (first try to implement one) and a little game-like thing.
+Actually, there is a third, a very simple frames-per-second test, but it is not accessible.

 ##Getting started: